我們的社區

 校友創變者獎

-The Live Oak Alumni Changemaker Award is given yearly to an alum who models empathy and responsibility, demonstrates the capacity to create change in the community, and inspires action in others.
+The Live Oak Alumni Changemaker Award is given to an alum who models empathy and responsibility, demonstrates the capacity to create change in the community, and inspires action in others.
 In 2022, we honored our first Young Alumni Changemaker–a junior or senior in high school–recognizing that Live Oak students do not wait to make an impact in their communities.
-Most recently, we honored three Young Alumni Changemakers from the Class of 2020: Jordan McCornock, Liv Kirkeby, and Sebastian Horton-Vega.
+Most recently, we honored a group of four Young Alumni Changemakers from the Class of 2022 and 2023.

 Meet All of Our Alumni Changemakers